 What Exactly is a Short Sale?

-The term “short” does not refer to the length of time it takes to complete the sale.
-In a short sale, the bank—and/or anyone else holding liens against the property—agrees to accept less payment from the sale of the home than what the buyer had agreed to pay for it.
+The term “short” certainly doesn't refer to the length of time it takes to complete a short sale.
+A short sale is when a bank—or anyone else holding a lien against a property—agrees to accept a smaller payment from the sale of the home than what the buyer had agreed to pay for it.
 For example, if you owe $90,000 on your home, the bank might agree to accept a payment of $60,000 from a short sale.
 The bank, in effect, is allowing itself to be “shorted.”

-It doesn’t sound like a good deal for a bank, but a short sale can actually be a smart move for a lender.
-If your home were to go into foreclosure, the bank might have to accept far less for the property at auction.
+It doesn’t sound like a good deal for the bank, but a short sale can actually be as smart a move for a lender as it is for a homeowner.
+If a house goes into foreclosure instead, the bank might have to accept far less money for the property at auction.
 So if you’re having trouble making your mortgage payments, your bank really does have a strong incentive to work with you.

 After exploring loan modifications, if you still feel a short sale is your best option, your first step is to talk to your lender.
-You’ll need to submit what’s known as a short sale packet.
-This packet includes documentation about the financial hardship that’s making it too hard for you to keep up with your mortgage payments.
-You will need to include documentation and/or copies of:
+You’ll need to submit what’s known as a short sale package.
+This package includes documentation about the financial hardship that’s preventing you from keeping up with your mortgage payments.
+You'll also need to include documentation and/or copies of: